photoreal3d/esphome-junctek_khf/README.md

 ## Usage
 ### Connect hardware.
-The ESP32 needs to be connected via an RS-485 module to the RS-485 on the monitor using a 4cp4 connector.
+The ESP32 needs to be connected via an RS-485 module (https://www.aliexpress.com/item/1005001621746811.html) to the RS-485 on the monitor using a 4p4c (RJ9/RJ10) connector.
+The ESP32 should be on the same ground as Junctek, or the RS-485 module should be opto-isolated (https://www.aliexpress.com/item/1005004192837276.html).

 ## ESPHOME Config
 The applicable config for the device should look something like: